all-c-a-p-s/AOC-2025/README.md

-I've been doing some competitive programming recently, so this year I want to focus on making optimal solutions in terms of time/space complexity.
+I've been doing some competitive programming recently, so this year I want to focus on making optimal solutions in terms of time/space complexity (ignore day 9 part 2...).

 Complexity of each day-part (where q is number of queries/inputs given, n is size of each input):